The congress is dedicated to the topics of truth, goodness, and beauty. Both with regard to their unity and their intersections.

 For society – for institutions as well as for individuals –, on the other hand, it is of fundamental importance to have a comprehensive as well as an integrated conception of the world.
 In the end, philosophy should provide this orientation at the highest level for a good life.
 The three key concepts of the conference characterize the aims of human beings as rational animals: As thinking beings we aim at truth, as feeling beings at beauty (or at pleasure in general), as agents at the good.
 Answering the questions about the true, the good and the beautiful, is pivotal when it comes to giving a general orientation in life.

 Hence, with its key theme the conference aims at current topics at the centre of philosophical research at the one hand.
 On the other hand, it addresses the bigger tasks philosophy has in science and society.
-This double aim is represented in the different parts of the programme: In 15 colloquia there will be approx. 50 invited talks by internationally prominent philosophers, mainly related to the topics at the intersection of the true, the good and the beautiful; in 4 forums there will be discussions with experts on topics related to philosophy as an academic subject; in 40 sections there will be approx. 250 talks (invited by a call for papers) from virtually all fields and periods of philosophy; to round off the programme, there will be events aiming at a larger public audience: two round table discussions, a photo exhibition, an opening address and a public lecture at the end of the conference, as well as a philosophical cabaret show.
+This double aim is represented in the different parts of the programme: In 16 colloquia there will be approx. 50 invited talks by internationally prominent philosophers, mainly related to the topics at the intersection of the true, the good and the beautiful; in 3 forums there will be discussions with experts on topics related to philosophy as an academic subject; in 35 sections there will be approx. 250 talks (invited by a call for papers) from virtually all fields and periods of philosophy; to round off the programme, there will be events aiming at a larger public audience: a round table discussions, a photo exhibition, an opening address and a public lecture at the end of the conference.